briandoconnor/synapse-tutorial-2023/tutorial-1.md

 ## Publishing

-Now that we've explored how you can use Synapse to work on your research and collaborate in small (or large) groups we will turn to how you can use the platform to publish.
+Now that we've explored how you can use Synapse to work on your research and collaborate in small (or large) groups we will turn to how you can use the platform to publish data publicly.

 We'll walk through each of the following activities:
 - Create a Dataset